Teknicallity/Tubarr/README.md

 ## Features

 - Download a single video, or a whole playlist.
-- View channels and their videos from the main page
+- View channels and their videos from the main page.

 ## Installation
 ### Docker Compose (Recommended)